 Students wishing to live off campus must submit an Application to Waive the Residency Requirement for consideration by the Office of Residence Life.
-The application form can be picked up from the Office for Student Affairs or the Office of Residence Life; it can also be downloaded from the Residence Life webpage.
+The application form can be picked up from the Office of Residence Life; it can also be downloaded from the Residence Life webpage.